This functionality is currently only supported in Map Viewer Classic. It will be available in a future release of Map Viewer.

 - Within a distance of—New features are derived from the portion of the feature in the first layer that are within the specified distance of a feature in the second layer; for example, only those portions of parcels within 100 meters of a river will be included in the output.

 - Not within a distance of— New features are derived for the portions of features in the first layer that are not within a distance of another feature; for example, parcels within 100 meters of a river will not be included in the output.
-You can think of this relationship as "is farther away than."
+You can think of this relationship as a parcel is farther away than the specified distance.

 Distances are calculated between the closest parts of features.
 In the example above, where vegetation had to be within 2,500 feet of the streams, new areas are created for the portions of the vegetation layer that are within 2,500 feet.